Dig into the mysteries of the past to discover the present and future with one of the best online bachelor’s in anthropology.

 Through UCF’s BA in anthropology, you can focus on archeology, cultural anthropology, linguistics, or physical anthropology.
 You will gain an understanding of language, religion, and culture across the world while armed with research and fieldwork skills.
 Notable classes include The Human Species, Archaeology and the Rise of Human Culture, and History of Anthropology Thought.

 Whether you want to want to pursue exciting careers after graduation or dive into graduate students, UCF BA in anthropology will take you there.
-Check out this video posted from UCF’s anthropology department to see if this program is right for you.
-Check out application details and apply online here.

 Florida International University

-Miami’s first and only public research university, FIU boasts many top rankings, including Positive Impact (Times Higher Education), National Public University (Washington Monthly) and Top Performers in Social Mobility (U.S. News & World Report).
+Miami’s first and only public research university, FIU boasts many top rankings, including Positive Impact (Times Higher Education), National Public University (Washington Monthly), and Top Performers in Social Mobility (U.S. News & World Report).
 Through FIU Online, you can earn a Bachelor of Arts in sociology and anthropology with an anthropology track.

 FIU’s combined anthropology/sociology program provides a deep global perspective of culture and language.
 You will obtain “investigative skills to decode simple, traditional and non-industrialized societies” and be able to dig into the past to reconstruct cultures, both literally and figuratively!
 From 120 required credit hours, you will take core classes in World Ethnography, Research Methods, Anthropological Theories, and Social Theory.
 This online program is rigorous yet flexible and supportive.